zkvote/zkVote/docs/Technical Deep-Dive/delegationPrivacyDeepDive.md

 **Theorem 3 (Revocation Privacy)**: Under the same assumptions, a revocation cannot be linked to a specific delegation from an external observer's view, except with negligible probability.

+**Theorem 4 (Coercion Resistance)**: For any coercer C, there exists a simulator S such that C cannot distinguish between an honest delegator following C's instructions and S's simulation, under the Zero-Knowledge property of the underlying proof system.

 ## 9. Performance and Scalability

 ### 9.1 Computational Complexity